ics-i-ask-center/qt5_aci/README.md

 (Reference: https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/GPU)

 2020/10/20
-Qt5X11Extras are added to the Qt5 recipe
+Qt5X11Extras is added to the Qt5 recipe
 (Ubuntu container will not be updated unless necessary)